Me in 1975

 MP3 tips

-Extract Convert analog Shrink Create WAV Suppress prompt Stream ID3 tags
+Video to MP3 Extract Convert analog Shrink Create WAV Suppress prompt Stream ID3 tags

 I don't know where the MP3 litigation will ultimately end up, but in the meantime MP3s provide some interesting technical solutions.
 For instance, when I wanted to put a song I liked on a cassette tape to listen to in my Walkman (the old days), I could only locate it in the MP3 format (it was also made on 7" vinyl but I couldn't find that).
 To get my MP3 on tape I had to burn it to a CD, which I then played on a regular stereo system and recorded it to tape.
-For mobile music I use an iPod now so I still convert many individual songs to MP3s from CDs or vinyl recordings (see Convert a record or tape) to load them.
+For mobile music I use my smartphone now so I still convert many individual songs to MP3s from CDs or vinyl recordings (see Convert a record or tape) to load them.

 As MP3 usage and the software to do things with them gets more common, some of the tips I put here are no longer needed, and I will try to keep this section up−todate.
 Many of these tips make reference to various software I use (names in green italics).
 See see MP3 tools for more on these.